nicholasgriffintn/NGWebsite2021/apps/web/app/blog/posts/investigating-cloudflare-workers-for-python.md

 When I have a bit more time I'll be coming back to this, so come back for any updates.

+You can also check out the code for this project [here](https://github.com/nicholasgriffintn/genai-rag-ebooks).

 ## Still todo

 - Figure out how to get AI to work with Python Workers